-Yes, You Can Be Fired for Getting COVID-19
+A Hidden COVID-19 Risk Factor: Your Boss

 The inconsistent way that America does sick leave will become an even bigger problem as more states open up and companies ask their employees to return to the office.
 In the coming months, employers will wield remarkable power in determining whether their employees will be at risk of catching COVID-19, and whether they can keep their jobs if they do.
 As unemployment remains high and companies have more workers to choose from, more people may find themselves losing their jobs if they get sick.

 The Families First Coronavirus Response Act is an example of an unfortunate truth in health-care policy: Even when things get better for working-class people, they usually don’t get completely better.
-This new law provides little clarity for workers on exactly what they’re entitled to, and when.
-And surveys suggest that many Americans haven’t even heard about it, so they may not know they can take advantage of the benefits.
+In spite of this new law, workers’ right to stay home if they catch COVID-19 varies widely among states, only some of which have their own paid-leave laws, and from employer to employer.
+There’s little clarity for workers on exactly what they’re entitled to, and when.
+And surveys suggest that many Americans haven’t even heard about this law, so they may not know they can take advantage of it.

 Under the FFCRA, employees can get time off only for a reason directly related to COVID-19, and the law exempts employers with more than 500 employees, likely because many large companies already offer paid sick days—though perhaps not two weeks’ worth.
 What’s more, companies with fewer than 50 employees can qualify for exemptions if it would “jeopardize the viability of the business.”
 This rips open a major loophole that could leave millions of workers without paid leave.
 According to an analysis by the Center for American Progress, a liberal think tank, these exemptions mean only 47 percent of private-sector workers will have guaranteed access to coronavirus-related sick leave.
 For example, many grocery-store chains and meatpacking plants, where infections have been rampant, have more than 500 employees.
 Many health-care workers are exempt from the law as well.